-Chief Meteorologist Jeff Castle joined the KSLA First Alert Weather Team in June 2014.
-The Springfield, Ohio, native has spent most of his career in Tornado Alley and Dixie Alley.
+Chief Meteorologist Jeff Castle joined the KSLA First Alert Weather Team in June of 2014.
+The Springfield, Ohio native has spent most of his career in Tornado Alley and Dixie Alley.

-Jeff worked through the deadly tornado outbreak April 27, 2011 – one of the worst in recorded history – that produced more than 90 tornado warnings and three EF-5 tornadoes in North Alabama.
+Jeff worked through the deadly tornado outbreak on April 27, 2011, one of the worst in recorded history, which produced more than 90 tornado warnings and three EF-5 tornadoes in north Alabama.
 He helped lead hours of wall-to-wall coverage, relaying crucial information to the people of the Tennessee Valley.

 Jeff earned his bachelor of science degree in meteorology from the University of Oklahoma.
 That university's meteorology school is world-renowned for severe weather research and its rigorous coursework.

 After finishing up at Oklahoma, Jeff moved on to graduate school in Seattle, where he earned a master of science degree in atmospheric sciences from the University of Washington.
 Jeff also has attained the prestigious "Certified Broadcast Meteorologist" designation from the American Meteorological Society.

 Before arriving at KSLA, Jeff spent 12 years at our sister station, WAFF, in Huntsville, Ala.
 Previously, he worked at KOCO in Oklahoma City and KFDA in Amarillo, Texas.
 Jeff got his start in television at WKEF in Dayton, Ohio, just a county away from his hometown.

 University of Oklahoma, bachelor of science in meteorology

 University of Washington, master of science in atmospheric sciences